Government of Mongolia

 The Government of Mongolia (Монгол Улсын Засгийн газар) is the highest executive body and national cabinet of Mongolia.
 It consists of the Prime Minister of Mongolia and other cabinet ministers.
-The prime minister is designated by the State Great Khural, and the remaining members are appointed and dismissed by the prime minister.
+The prime minister is designated by the State Great Khural, the unicameral parliament of Mongolia, and the remaining members are appointed and dismissed by the prime minister upon approval of the parliament.

+The fundamentals of the government's organisation, as well as the method of its election and appointment, along with the procedure for its dismissal, are set down in the third chapter (articles 38 to 46) of the Constitution of Mongolia and Law of Mongolia on the Government of Mongolia.

 The government is collectively responsible to the State Great Khural and must resign if a motion of no confidence is adopted by the State Great Khural.
 The State Great Khural determines the structure and composition of the government by submission of the prime minister.
 The government is one of the three subjects in Mongolia that have the right to initiate laws.

 Powers

-As defined in the constitution, government shall enforce the laws of the State, in accordance with the common functions to manage the economic, social and cultural structure shall exercise the following main/full powers:
+As defined in Article 38 of the 1992 Constitution, government shall enforce the laws of the State, in accordance with the common functions to manage the economic, social and cultural structure shall exercise the following main/full powers: